Editors

 Publisher

-The Great Vanishing Act: Blood Quantum and the Future of Native Nations published by Fulcrum Publishing, 2017.
+The Great Vanishing Act: Blood Quantum and the Future of Native Nations, edited by Kathleen Ratteree and Norbert S. Hill Jr., Fulcrum Publishing, 2017.

 Fulcrum Publishing